 Talent placing the reagent bottle into the metal bath.

 Pull out the C2 (see- two) connector of the chip [1] and the quick connector A of the reagent bottle [2].
 Connect the side tube connector of the reagent bottle to the C2 connector [3] and the top tube connector to the O2 (O-two) connector [4] before closing the door of the operation chamber [5].
-Authors: please mention full forms for C2 and O2 if available.
+Authors: please mention full forms for C2 and O2 if available.( “C2” and “O2” are just marks, not abbreviations)

 Talent pulling out the C2 connector of chip.